 for more information.

-The LGBT+ Network (Lesbian, Gay, Bisexual, Transgender people plus all other gender and sexually diverse persons and their allies) strives to help build an LGBT+ inclusive and respectful work environment by empowering, educating, and engaging employees within the Government of Saskatchewan.
+The Pride Alliance Network (formerly LGBT+) strives to help build an LGBT+ (Lesbian, Gay, Bisexual, Transgender people plus all other gender and sexually diverse persons and their allies) inclusive and respectful work environment by empowering, educating, and engaging employees within the Government of Saskatchewan.

 - Empower LGBT+ employees to build a culture of inclusion through the sharing of knowledge and experiences through networking and learning opportunities.